-The National September 11 Memorial is a tribute of remembrance and honor to the nearly 3,000 people killed in the terror attacks of September 11, 2001 at the World Trade Center site, near Shanksville, Pa., and at the Pentagon, as well as the six people killed in the World Trade Center bombing in February 1993.
+The National September 11 Memorial is a tribute of remembrance and honor to the nearly 3,000 people killed in the terror attacks of September 11, 2001, as well as the people killed in the World Trade Center bombing in February 1993.
 This poignant and emotional tribute to the men, women and children killed in the terrorist attacks is a must-do when in New York.
-I truly found it one of the most beautiful and emotional memorials I have ever visited.
+I truly found it one of the most beautiful and moving memorials I have ever visited.

 The Memorial’s twin reflecting pools are each nearly an acre in size and feature the largest manmade waterfalls in North America.
 The pools sit within the footprints where the Twin Towers once stood and the Memorial design was selected from a global design competition that included more than 5,200 entries from 63 nations.